dheerajy1/fullstackcrudproj/root/backend/Readme.md

 ### b. import .env package,

-The `dotenv` package allows developers to store sensitive configuration data, such as API keys or database credentials, in a separate .env file, keeping them separate from the codebase
+The `dotenv` package allows developers to store sensitive configuration data, such as API keys or database credentials, in a separate .env file, keeping them separate from the codebase.

 ```javascript
 require("dotenv").config();